weaviate/weaviate-breadboard-kit/README.md

 # A Breadboard Kit for Weaviate

-This is a kit to use weaviate with [breadboard](https://github.com/breadboard-ai/breadboard/)
+This is a kit to use weaviate with [breadboard](https://github.com/breadboard-ai/breadboard/).

-This kit is a an early prototype, and is very likely to change
+This kit is a an early prototype, and is very likely to change.

 # Installation